XKolz/alx-backend-python/0x02-python_async_comprehension/README.md

 # 0x02.
-Python - Async Comprehension
+This is a readme for Python - Async Comprehension